shipsing/podman-desktop/website/docs/installation/windows-install/index.md

 You can install Podman Desktop by using:

 - The Windows installer
+- Windows Package Manager (WinGet)
 - Other alternative methods

+During Podman installation, ensure to have administrator privileges for the following tasks:

+- Installing or updating Windows Subsystem for Linux version 2 (WSL 2) on a single user or all users machine
+- Enabling the WSL feature to allow users to set up Podman
+- Setting up a Podman machine using Hyper-V as the machine provider type

 ## Installing Podman Desktop

+_**Using the Windows installer**_

 1. [Download the Windows installer](/downloads/windows).
 1. Locate the file in the Downloads folder, and double-click on it.
 The Podman Desktop Setup screen opens.